-Participants should wear what they would if they were going to their teams practice or game.
-For all indoor baseball or softball clinics please wear tennis shoes, not cleats or spikes.
+Participants should wear what they would if they were going to their teams practice or game (shorts are not recommended).
+Each participant MUST have their own set of gear including protective cup.
+For all indoor events please wear tennis shoes or turfs, not cleats or spikes.

 Camp cancellations will be handled on a case by case basis.
 Most will receive a camp credit toward a future camp, clinic or lessons.
 This credit is good for one year after which the camp fees will be forfeited.

-We start off each day with a professional style warm up that lasts approximately 15 minutes.
-After the warm up, the players will throw to get their arms loose.
-We then do position specific drills for pitchers, catchers, infield and outfield.
-After the defensive drill work we then do our offensive drills for hitting and base running.
-Following the drill work we play instructional scrimmage games.
-Each day ends with a “Final Thought” that revolves around the mental aspects of the game with topics including sportsmanship, attitude, and effort as well as controlling emotions.
+We start off each day with a professional active dynamic warm up that lasts approximately 15 minutes.
+Skills covered will vary depending on which event type you are attending.
+Each day ends with a “Final Thought” that revolves around the mental aspects of the game with topics including sportsmanship, attitude and effort as well as controlling emotions.